1966 24 Hours of Le Mans: Entries

-The new Group 4 category started attracting interest as the earlier prototypes were meeting the homologation and production requirements.
-There were six GT40s entered by customer teams, with the 4.7L engine.
-Jochen Rindt, the previous year's winner, had moved across from Ferrari to Ford, in the new Canadian Comstock Racing Team.
+The new Group 4 Sportscar category started attracting interest as the earlier prototypes were meeting the homologation and production requirements.
+There were six Ford GT40 Mk.I entered by customer teams, with the 4.7L engine.
+Jochen Rindt, the previous year's winner in a then-prototype Ferrari 250 LM that was now eligible as Gr.4 S 5.0, had moved across from Ferrari to Ford, in the new Canadian Comstock Racing Team.
 They joined Ford France, Scuderia Filipinetti and new privateers Scuderia Bear and Essex Wire.
 Joining Skip Scott, team owner of the Essex Wire team, was a 21-year old Jacky Ickx in his Le Mans debut.

 Up against them was Ed Hugus’ modified Ferrari 275 GTB and the Equipe Nationale Belge ran its 250 LM.
-Porsche also ran three regular 906s in the Sports category, two works entries as well as one for their Paris importer Toto Veuillet.
+Porsche also ran three regular Porsche 906 unopposed in the Sports 2.0 category, two works entries as well as one for their Paris importer Sonauto of Toto Veuillet.